syncfusion-content/javascript-docs/js/Diagram/Commands.md

 ## Undo/Redo Command

-Refer the Link for [Undo/Redo Commands](/js/Diagram/Undo-and-Redo).
+Refer to the Link for [Undo/Redo Commands](/js/Diagram/Undo-and-Redo).

 ## Command Manager

 Diagram provides support to map/bind command execution with desired combination of key gestures.
-By default, diagram maps some commands with a set of key gestures and they are illustrated in the following table.
+By default, the diagram maps some commands with a set of key gestures and they are illustrated in the following table.

 <table>
 <tr>